motiyaniisha22/rag_automotive/README.md

 ## Automobile Issue Summarization using RAG (Retrieval-Augmented Generation)

-Task : Leverage RAG abilities to summarize automobile issues.
+Leveraging RAG abilities to summarize automobile issues.
 Relevant documents were retrieved using FAISS and were provided to quantized Llama 3.1 along with the query to generate summary.

 ### Steps to Run the Project
 Follow the below steps to run the code or use run_script.ipynb.